A Complete List of Maui Camping Spots

 When open, Polipoli has both tent camping and a single cabins for rent that can accommodate up to eight people.
 Temperatures often reach freezing, and rain is common in the wet, chilly region.

 The road to Polipoli is easily more difficult than the Hana Highway and requires a 4-WD vehicle capable of navigating a foggy dirt road of switchbacks and large potholes.
 The reward of this drive on a clear day is a view of the grazing cattle amidst a backdrop of Mauna Kea summit on the Big Island.

 Camp Keanae offers a quiet, remote accommodation on The Road to Hana at mile marker 16 ½.
 Accommodations are basic, but the views of the jagged Keanae Peninsula are not.

-Rates start at $12 per night for YMCA members in tents, $20 per night for vans or cabins, and $125 per night for cottages.
+Rates are discounted for YMCA members in tents.
 Prices are slightly higher for non-members.
-Camp Keanae can accommodate large groups at budget prices.
+Camp Keanae can accommodate large groups at various prices.

 As with many places in East Maui, the nearest grocery store is a trek, in this case about 45 minutes.
 Guests are urged to prepare properly by bringing their own linens, charcoal, cooler, camp stove, etc.

 #11 Camp Olowalu

 Camp Olowalu is a special place.
 It sits just off Honoapiilani Highway a few minutes south of Lahaina with breathtaking views of the West Maui Mountains.
 Situated in a protected cove of sorts, Camp Olowalu is the perfect playground for kayaking, stand up paddle boarding, snorkeling, and whale watching during the winter months.
 They offer kayaking rentals on site via Kayak Olowalu.